A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 One of the most straightforward ways to get a handle on your potential paver driveway budget is to look at the total square footage.
 As you might guess, the bigger the driveway, the more it will cost in both materials and labor.
 Think of these numbers as a starting point, since your final price will also depend on the specific porcelain or natural stone pavers you choose, the complexity of the design, and site prep needs.
 To give you a clearer picture, let’s walk through the typical cost ranges for small, medium, and large driveways on Long Island.
 This breakdown will help you align your vision with a realistic budget.

-Small Driveways (Under 1,000 sq. ft.)
+Cost for a Small Driveway (Under 1,000 sq. ft.)

 If you have a smaller property or a one-car garage, your driveway likely falls into this category.
 For a driveway under 1,000 square feet, you can generally expect installation costs to land between $9,000 and $14,000.
 To put that in perspective, an 800-square-foot project would average around $11,000.
 This size is perfect for creating a beautiful, high-impact entrance without a massive footprint.
 Even in a compact space, a well-designed paver driveway adds significant curb appeal and functionality.
 It’s an excellent way to create a polished look for a townhouse or a home with a smaller front yard, providing a durable and stylish surface that makes a great first impression.